scenaire/Chiba-Emoji-Weather/README.md

-# Twitter Weather Chiba
+# Twitter Weather Kagoshima

-It's a simple twitter bot which can tweet about Weather on Chiba, Japan Using [Openweathermap API](https://openweathermap.org/api) and Deploy on heroku
+It's a simple twitter bot which can tweet about Weather on Kagoshima-ken, Japan Using [Openweathermap API](https://openweathermap.org/api) and Deploy on heroku

 you can find this bot on [@APEX_Weather](https://twitter.com/APEX_Weather)